DeiC-HPC/GPU-learning/mdbook/src/shared-memory.md

 you have many local variables, it can also be an advantage to use shared memory as they could be pushed to global memory.

+{:.pycuda .cuda}
 To use shared memory, you have to mark your variable with `__shared__`, like so `__shared__ int array[10][10];`.
 Shared memory can also be allocated dynamically using the `extern` keyword.
 But you then have to add an extra argument, when running the kernel to define how much shared memory you need.
 This is done using a named argument called `shared`, where you define how many bytes of shared memory you need.

+{:.pyopencl}
+To use shared memory, you have to mark your variable with `__local`, like so `__local int array[10][10];`.
+When using arrays it is also worth noting that they can not be allocated with a dynamic size.
+This means that the size can not come from a variable and must be written in as a part of the kernel code.

 1 Matrix transposition
 ----------------------